 Canada Mortgage and Housing Corporation ("CMHC") insurance premiums are netted against mortgages and loans payable.
-They are amortized over the amortization period of the underlying mortgage loans on a straight-line basis (initial period is typically 25-30 years) and are included as a component of financing costs.
+They are amortized over the amortization period of the underlying mortgage loans on a straight-line basis (initial period can be between 25-50 years) and are included as a component of financing costs.
 Should Killam refinance an existing mortgage, CMHC premiums associated with the new mortgage will be reflected in deferred financing costs.
 Other unamortized CMHC premiums and fees associated with the property that are no longer linked to a current mortgage will be amortized in the period in which the refinancing occurs.